 2. Willamette Valley

-The rolling hills of the Willamette Valley are made even better by the breathtaking mountains that frame it and the creeks and rivers that weave throughout the valley.
-The area has been producing wine since the 1800s but didn’t receive recognition until 50 years ago.
+The rolling hills of the Willamette Valley are only improved by the breathtaking mountains surrounding it and the creeks and rivers that weave through the valley.
+The area has been producing wine since the 1800s but didn’t receive recognition until about 50 years ago.
 It’s now considered one of the premier Pinot Noir regions worldwide.

 In 1847, Henderson Luelling, an Oregon Trail pioneer, brought the first grape planting to Oregon.
 Six years later, a French immigrant started the first winery in the Willamette Valley.
-The first award an Oregon wine received was in 1904.
-Unfortunately, Prohibition for almost 20 years damaged the wine industry in Willamette Valley.
+The first award given to an Oregon wine was in 1904.
+Unfortunately, Prohibition in the 1920’s all but destroyed the wine industry in the Willamette Valley.

 It wasn’t until the 1960s that Oregon, and other wine regions in the US, started to get back into the craft.
 Pinot Noir began to take off at this time, and production expanded.
-In the 1980s, blind taste tests couldn’t distinguish between the Oregon and Burgundy Pinot Noirs, and blind raters preferred the Oregon wines to the Burgundy.
+In the 1980s, blind taste tests had trouble distinguishing between Oregon and Burgundy Pinot Noirs, and many tasters even preferred Oregon wines to Burgundy.
 After that, Oregon wines took off.